gtkfi/ArcSDM/README.md

 #### Calculate Response (calculateresponse.py) 9.6.2020<br>
 1.The coordinate system of the input raster must be the same as that of the Training points Layer.<br>
 2. When using FileSystem (dBase database) as the workspace in ArcGIS Pro, the input data of the Calculate Response tool must have the type extension .dbf in the Input Weights Table name.
 The tool adds that type extension if it is missing.<br>

-#### common.py 9.6.2020<br>
-1. Addition of a result raster displayed  to ArcGIS Pro to the Contents panel in addToDisplay feature fixed.<br>
-2.Environment variable TEMP is set to refer to the folder C:\SDEtemp, which is created unless it is not exist<br>

 #### Categorical Membership (categoricalmembership.py) 22.5.2020<br>
 The Reclassification parameter requires a database table that defines a classification.
 The Categorical & Reclass tool can create such a table, but its field names do not match that original command line (VALUE, VALUE, FMx100).
 ArcGIS Desktop 10.6.1 writes the FROM, TO, and OUT fields to the table.
 ArcGIS Pro 2.5 writes the FROM_, TO, and OUT fields.
 These field names have been fixed in the tool.<br>